Victor-Grinan-Dev/bookregister/README.md

 # BookRegister version 1.0.0

-Is the final assigment of Unit Test class for the course React22K of Helsinki Bussisnes Collage, made by Victor Griñán.
+BookRegister is the final assigment of Unit Test class for the course React22K of Helsinki Bussisnes Collage, made by Victor Griñán.

 ## Steps